-FOR RM 10-K ANNUAL REPORT PURSUANT SECURITIES EXCHANGE ACT 15(d) OF THE For the fiscal year e nded December 31, 201 8 TRANSITION REPORT PURSU SECURITIES EXCHANGE ACT ANT TO SECTION 13 For the transition period fro Commission m to File No. 814-00735 nancial, Inc. (Exact name of Registra ant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 20-5951150 (I.R.S.
-Employer Identification Number) New York, I Avenue, 6th Floor New York 10017 cipal executive offices) 455-8300 number, including area code Securities registered pursu ant to Section 12(b) of the Act: Title of each class Common Stock, par value \$0.01 per share 6.125% Notes Due 2022 Name o The NA Name of exchange on which registered The NASDAQ Global Select Market The NASDAQ Global Select Market Securities registered pursuan t to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned i ssuer, as defined in Rule 40 5 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required to file repor ts pursuant to Section 13 or 15(d) of the Act.
-Yes $\square$ No $\boxtimes$ Indicate by check mark w of 1934 during the preceding 12 such filing requirements for the 2 months (or for such shorter period that rts required to be filed by So he Registrant was required ection 13 or 15(d) of the Securities Exchange Act to file such reports), and (2) has been subject to 32.405 of this chapter) during the preced ata File required to be submitted pursuant to shorter period that the registrant was required to herein, and will not be contained K (§229.405 of this chapter) is not contained attion statements incorporated by reference in company or an emerging growt elerated filer," "accelerated non-accelerated filer, a smaller reporting filer," "non-accelerated filer," "smaller reporting Large accelerated filer Emerging Growth Compa Non-accelerated filer [ ☐ Smaller Reporting Company ☐
+FORM 10-K

+☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2018

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to Commission File No. 814-00735

+(Exact name of Registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization) 20-5951150 (I.R.S.
+Employer Identification Number)

+295 Madison Avenue, 6th Floor New York, New York 10017 (Address of principal executive offices)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each classCommon Stock, par value \$0.01 per share6.125% Notes Due 2022

+Name of exchange on which registered The NASDAQ Global Select Market The NASDAQ Global Select Market

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes $\square$ No $\blacksquare$

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes $\Box$ No $\blacksquare$

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days: Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\square$ No $\square$

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. □

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See definitions of "large accelerated filer," "accelerated filer," "non-accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act (Check one):

+Large accelerated filer $\Box$ Accelerated filer Non-accelerated filer $\Box$ Smaller Reporting Company $\Box$ Emerging Growth Company